caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/reduction/workflow/index.rst.txt

 Recommended workflow
 --------------------

-The currently recommended Caracal workflow minimises the data volume increase during the course of a full Caracal run, and allows to treat the input .MS file(s) as read-only.
+The currently recommended CARACal workflow minimises the data volume increase during the course of a full CARACal run, and allows to treat the input .MS file(s) as read-only.

 This workflow is implemented in all sample configuration files located at